 In addition to the Bonds, LES maintains a commercial paper program.
 The payment of the Commercial Paper Notes is subordinate to the payment of the principal of, and interest on, the outstanding Bonds.
-LES has \$95,500,000 in Commercial Paper Notes outstanding as of the date hereof.

 LES is presently authorized to issue up to \$150,000,000 aggregate principal amount in Commercial Paper Notes.
+LES has \$95,500,000 in Commercial Paper Notes outstanding as of the date June 30, 2016.

 In addition, LES has entered into a Revolving Credit Agreement dated as of August 1, 2012 with The Bank of Tokyo-Mitsubishi UFJ, Ltd. ("BTMU"), acting through its New York branch (the "Revolving Credit Agreement").
-The BTMU Revolving Credit Agreement terminates on August 28, 2015, unless earlier terminated in accordance with its terms.
+The BTMU Revolving Credit Agreement terminates on August 27, 2018.
 The BTMU Revolving Credit Agreement obligates BTMU to fund advances to LES in accordance with the terms of the BTMU Revolving Credit Agreement in an aggregate amount not to exceed \$150,000,000.
 Such advances, if requested and made, are available solely for the purpose of paying maturing principal of the Commercial Paper Notes.
 LES' obligation to repay such advances and the interest thereon is subordinate to the payment of the principal of, and interest on, the Outstanding Bonds.
 As of the date hereof, there are no advances outstanding under the BTMU Revolving Credit Agreement.